francescapalermo/francescapalermo.github.io/_dataset/1_tactile_exploration.md

 ---
 layout: archive
 title: "Tactile and Proximity Dataset"
-permalink: /tactile_proximity_dataset/
+permalink: /tactileproximitydataset/
 author_profile: true
 redirect_from:
-  - /tactileproximity
+  - /tactileproximitydataset
 ---

 Tactile and proximity sensing can be efficiently used to perform automatic crack detection.
-This dataset
+The following dataset was acquired with a fibre optic based finger-shaped sensor which slided on a total of 10 different 3D printed surfaces.

 4 types of 3D printed surface have been acquired (no crack, crack, bump and wavy pattern).
 6 different widths of cracks (0mm, 1mm, 2mm, 5mm, 8mm, 10mm).